camwestwood/xapi/recipes/attendance/attendance.md

 Common entity identifier: [ResultC](/common_structures.md#resultc)

 #### Entity Example:
 The result.completion must be set true or false, indicating if the actor attended the event.
 The extension [attendance_late](/vocabulary.md#attendance-late) can be set to 1 if the actor did not attend the event on time.
-[Attendance_category](/vocabulary.md#attendance-category) can map to an indication of why the actor was late.
+[Attendance_category](/vocabulary.md#attendance-category) can be used to express additional detail, for example whether lateness was extreme or condoned, or to provide the source system attendance type code (as might be recorded in a conventional paper register).

 ``` javascript